oskarkk/pvparena/doc/mods/skins.md

 ## Setup

-This module needs a full server restart to properly hook into DisguiseCraft / MobDisguise
+This module needs a full server restart to properly hook into a disguise plugin.

 ## Config settings